mate-academy/js_check_the_form/README.md

 # QA: Validate form

-Write tests for the function `validateRegisterForm`, which takes two strings `password` and `email`, and returns an object with a response that contain status code and message.
+Write tests for the function `validateRegisterForm`, which takes two strings `email` and `password`, and returns an object with a response that contain status code and message.

 If all entered data is valid object contains status code `200` and message `Email and password are valid.`.
 If entered email is invalid object contains status code `422` and message `Email is invalid.`.
 If entered password is invalid object contains status code `422` and message `Password is invalid.`.
 If entered password and email are invalid object contains status code `500` and message `Password and email are invalid.`.

 Requirements for the valid password: